Since data is immutable, we don’t have traditional loops, like the

 We also define the case where the list is empty, so we don’t call

-For instance, let’s say we have a function where we want to implement the Fibonacci sequence in elixir.
+For instance, let’s say we have a function where we want to implement the Fibonacci sequence.
 Fibonacci starts with “1,1” and then adds the previous two numbers to get the next one in the sequence.
 The simplest way for handling fibonacci functions is to use recursion:

 defmodule Math do def fibonacci(x) when x <= 1, do: x def fibonacci(x), do: fibonacci(x - 1) + fibonacci(x - 2) end